aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/hyperlink-properties/_index.md

 The `Resource` class defines a person, equipment, or material that can be assigned to tasks.
 The `Asn` class represents the link between a `Task` and a `Resource` and stores assignment‑level properties, including hyperlink fields.

-## Step 1: Create a Project Instance
+## Step 1: create a project instance
 Load or create a new project file.
 This is the container for all subsequent objects.

 ## Step 2: Add a Task to the Project
 Create a task that will later receive the hyperlink through its assignment.

-## Step 3: Add a Resource
+## Step 3: add a resource
 Define a resource (e.g., a developer or a piece of equipment) that you will assign to the task.

-## Step 4: Create a Resource Assignment
+## Step 4: create a resource assignment
 Link the task and resource together, producing an `Asn` object that holds assignment‑specific data.

-## Step 5: Set Hyperlink Properties
+## Step 5: set hyperlink properties
 Assign the hyperlink address and optional sub‑address to the `Asn` object.
 You can also set the display text via the `HYPERLINK` field.

-## Step 6: Print Hyperlink Properties
+## Step 6: print hyperlink properties
 Retrieve and display the stored hyperlink values to confirm that the assignment was configured correctly.

-## Step 7: Process Completion
+## Step 7: process completion
 Output a friendly message indicating that the hyperlink setup completed without errors.

 ## How can I validate hyperlink java?
 **Validate the URL before assigning it by constructing a `java.net.URL` object; if the constructor throws a `MalformedURLException`, the string is not a well‑formed URL.** This simple check prevents runtime errors and ensures that only reachable links are stored in the project file.

-## Common Issues and Solutions
+## Common issues and solutions
 - **Invalid URL format:** Validate the URL using `java.net.URL` before assigning it to avoid runtime errors.
 - **Null hyperlink values:** Ensure you set all three properties (`HYPERLINK`, `HYPERLINK_ADDRESS`, `HYPERLINK_SUB_ADDRESS`) if you need them; otherwise, set unused ones to `null` or an empty string.
 - **License not found:** If you receive licensing errors, verify that the Aspose.Tasks license file is correctly loaded before creating the `Project` object.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I add multiple hyperlinks to a single resource assignment?**
 A: Yes, you can repeat the assignment process for each URL, setting different `HYPERLINK_ADDRESS` values on the same `Asn` object.